 New York Times columnist Carr, who died February 12 at 58, after one year on the COM faculty, was a juggernaut driving for both professional betterment and personal, human connection.

-An expert on, and enthusiast of, digital communication and social media, Carr taught his first BU class last fall as the University’s inaugural Andrew R. Lack Professor, a position created by a gift from Lack (CFA’68), CEO and director of the Broadcasting Board of Governors, to study future business models for journalism.
-The field has struggled to adapt to the digital age, and Carr’s Monday “Media Equation” column in the Times opened every workweek with blunt commentary about publishing and communications, especially online.
+An expert on, and enthusiast of, digital communication and social media, Carr taught his first BU class last fall as the University’s inaugural Andrew R. Lack Professor, a position created by a gift from Andrew Lack (CFA’68), CEO and director of the Broadcasting Board of Governors, to study future business models for journalism.
+The field has struggled to adapt to the digital age, and Carr’s Monday “Media Equation” column in the Times opened each workweek with blunt commentary about publishing and communications, especially online.

 His professional chops endeared him to Martin Nisenholtz, who just joined COM’s faculty as a professor of the professional practice of digital communication after leading the Times’ digital operations.
 Nisenholtz fondly remembers an industry panel discussion that included Carr, where “some obnoxious member of the digerati” predicted the newspaper’s demise at the hands of online content-aggregating sites.
 “David just took a printout of this guy’s website and dramatically cut out all of the stories that would disappear from his interface” without Times content, he says.
 “The thing looked like a kid’s cutout.
 The audience roared.”